 I just went in, did my job, felt the dissatisfaction, and shut it down when I left every day.

-I was reaching a critical point; my husband relates that one night, while I was sleeping and he was reading next to me, I spoke while dreaming and said "I hate my job!".
+I was reaching a critical point; my partner at the time relates that one night, while I was sleeping and he was reading next to me, I spoke while dreaming and said "I hate my job!".